micheldc55/intro_version_control/README.md

-# intro_version_control
+# Intro to Version Control

-This repository is used as the main repository for version control
+This repository is used as the main repository for teaching version control.